Respect for Human Rights

 Labor and employment

-• Insufficient employment for persons with disabilities
+• Insufficient employment of persons with disabilities

 • Lack of consideration toward sexual minorities